brettz9/atyourcommand/README.md

 wiki projects supporting.
 (Or better yet, parse existing help files or command line help flag commands, if structured enough.)
 Also allow joining of commands.
+1. Make desktop app (e.g., Notepad++ plugin?) which allows right-click of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their "<text>" or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).

 # Higher priority to-dos (shorter)